reqnroll/Reqnroll/docs/Rider/rider-features.md

 ## Test Results

-The SpecFlow plugin also displays the test results for a specific Gherkin step.
+The Reqnroll plugin also displays the test results for a specific Gherkin step.
 You can see whether a test has passed or failed and also execute it by pressing the **⏵** button:

 ![Rider_results](../_static/images/rider_result.png)

 ### Failed Tests Results

 If a test fails, the plugin shows you the exact step at which the step failed by highlighting it and also conveniently displays the error message at feature file level.
-You can view this by hovering over the SpecFlow logo on the failed step:
+You can view this by hovering over the Reqnroll logo on the failed step:

 ![Rider_failed results](../_static/images/rider_failedtest.png)